 It seems to me that when I observe shoals of larger smelt in the water, nipping and plucking becomes more of a problem.

 Maybe the feeding technique is different depending on the size of the prey?

-Then a few weeks ago I saw a brown trout chasing a small rainbow in the shallows and I got my final clue.
+Once, a few years ago, I saw a brown trout chasing a small rainbow in the shallows and I got my final clue.